bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 Six months in, I can say that some of my admiration was well deserved.
 Overall I find that the graphical experience on macOS is beautifully consistent, the entire OS just feels coherent and nice to use.
-I just really like the look & feel of macOS, especially Mojave with its very comfortable Dark Mode.
+I just really like the look & feel of macOS, especially Mojave with its comfortable Dark Mode.

 Another thing that I really liked was having the Numbers/Pages/Keynote software suit, it really does feel much better than LibreOffice.
 I wouldn't normally care